MinaProtocol/mina/src/app/delegation_verify/README.md

   of blocks and snark work, and will immediately proceed to outputting state hashes and other metadata for each submission, whether it is valid or not.

+* `--config-file` - a configuration file of the Mina network.
+It is necessary to provide it if the network which produced the blocks used configuration affecting block validation.
+In most cases it can be omitted.

 Build
 -----